nakkiy/rhask/README.md

 - Task definitions live in `rhaskfile.rhai` at the repository root.
 - At startup Rhask searches the current directory and walks up parent directories until it finds `rhaskfile.rhai` (override with `-f` / `--file`).
 - `rhask list` renders tasks and groups as a tree.
-- `rhask run` accepts both short names and fully qualified names.
+- `rhask run` (or the shorthand `rhask <task>`) accepts both short names and fully qualified names.
 When a name is ambiguous, Rhask prints the candidates and asks you to re-run with a full path.
 - Use `description()`, `actions()`, and `args()` inside `task()` or `group()` blocks to declare metadata, logic, and parameters.
 - Arguments support positional values, `key=value`, `--key=value`, and `--key value` styles.
 Defaults and required flags are declared via `args(#{ ... })`.
 - Logging is powered by `env_logger`.
 Regular runs stay quiet, while `RUST_LOG=debug rhask run …` surfaces the internal trace.